Appearance

 If-modified-since: Wed, 9 Sep 2015 09:23:24

-The value of the If-modified-since: header line is exactly equal to the value of the Last-Modified: header line of the request to get the cached object in the past.
+header line of the request to get the cached object in the past.

-This conditional GET is telling the server to send the object only if the object has been modified since the specified date.
+is telling the server to send the object only if the object has been modified since the specified date.
 Suppose the object has not been modified since 9 Sep 2015 09:23:24.
 Then the Web server sends a response message to the proxy server

 HTTP/1.1 304 Not Modified